 c.
 If awarded to a currently enrolled student, the scholarship is tenable for the remaining candidature and will be paid as per clause 4.b.

 d.
 The scholarship may be held part-time due to extenuating circumstances such as a medical condition which limits the student’s capacity to undertake full-time study.
-An application to hold the scholarship part-time must be submitted directly to Faculty for the consideration of the Associate Dean, Indigenous Strategy and Services, Faculty of Engineering.
+An application to hold the scholarship part-time must be submitted directly to Faculty for the consideration of the Associate Dean, Education, Faculty of Engineering.
 If approved, the value will be paid on a pro-rata basis depending on enrolled units of study successfully completed (at credit average grade or above), up until the full value of the award is consumed.

 e.
 If awarded to an indigenous student, an amount of up to $15,000 per annum will be available in addition to the scholarship stipend, as required, to provide any necessary additional mentoring and tutoring support for the student.

 f.
 Deferral of the Scholarship is not permitted, and it is not transferable to another University school, faculty or university without prior approval of the Associate Dean, Education, Faculty of Engineering, or their nominated delegate.

 g.
 The Scholarship will be offered subject to the availability of funds.